scotttyso/brahma/README.md

 ## Solution Components

-* Cisco ACI APIC Cluster with Internet connectivity
+* Cisco ACI APIC Cluster with internet connectivity
 * Spine and Leaf Topology Discovered by the APIC cluster
 <!-- This does not need to be completed during the initial submission phase